That’s a short question which begs for a long answer. To sum it up:

 For a concise and funny explanation, please head to XKCD’s excellent comic strip !

-That’s technically impossible, and it’s a good thing.
+No we can’t, and that’s a good thing.

 But we believe it’s a good thing, because a system able to reset a passphrase is a double-edged sword!
 For one thing, how do you know we won’t reset your passphrase, access your messages and sell all your secrets to someone else?

-No, it doesn’t work that way.
+No, Seeld doesn’t work that way.
 After you register, you will need to know the pseudonym of whoever you want to message and request to connect with him.

 We call that a “contact request”, and it’s an additional way of protecting you from spammers.